Ayobami-00/terraform-bootstrap-aks/README.md

     terraform apply
     ```

-## File Descriptions

-- **`main.tf`**: Creates the resource group, storage account, and storage container using modular configurations
-- **`terraform.tf`**: Specifies Terraform's version requirements and Azure provider configurations
-- **`terraform.tfvars`**: Contains the variable values for the Terraform configuration
-- **`variables.tf`**: Defines the variables used across the Terraform configuration

-### Modules
-- **aks_resource_group**: Creates an Azure Resource Group for AKS-related resources
-- **storage_account**: Provisions an Azure Storage Account with appropriate settings
-- **storage_container**: Creates a blob container within the storage account

 ## Notes

-- Ensure your Azure credentials have the necessary permissions to create resource groups and storage resources
+- Ensure your Azure credentials have the necessary permissions
 - The storage account name must be globally unique across Azure
 - The configuration uses Azure RM provider version ~> 4.0 and Azure AD provider version ~> 3.0
+- Resource group outputs include both ID and name for flexible referencing

 ## License